 3. Ongoing Care

-The following guidelines are designed to maximize the safety of your Ortho-k treatment.
+The following guidelines are designed to maximise the safety of your Ortho-K treatment.

-• Always wash hands (with cold cream-free, deodorant-free soap) before handling contact lenses.
+• Always wash your hands with cold, cream-free and deodorant-free soap before handling contact lenses.

 • Any time you remove your lenses, always clean and disinfect them before reinserting.